NaverCloudPlatform/egov-buildpack/README.md

-# `gcr.io/paketo-buildpacks/java`
+# `docker.io/navercloud/egov-buildpack`

-The Paketo Java Buildpack is a Cloud Native Buildpack with an order definition suitable for Java applications.
+The NAVER Cloud Platform eGov Buildpack is a Cloud Native Buildpack that builds Maven-based applications from source with eGov Libray.

 ## Included Buildpacks